cloudberrydb/bootcamp/101-cbdb-tutorials/introduction-to-greenplum-in-database-analytics.md

 <h4>
 <a id="run-postgresql-built-in-aggregates" class="anchor" href="#run-postgresql-built-in-aggregates" aria-hidden="true"><span class="octicon octicon-link"></span></a>Run PostgreSQL built-in aggregates</h4>

 <p>PostgreSQL has built-in aggregate functions to get standard statistics on database columns—minimum, maximum, average, and standard deviation, for example.
-The functions take advantage of the Greenplum Database MPP architecture, aggregating data on the segments and then assembling results on the master.</p>
+The functions take advantage of the Cloudberry Database MPP architecture, aggregating data on the segments and then assembling results on the master.</p>

 <p>First, gather simple descriptive statistics on some of the data you will analyze with MADlib.
 The commands in this exercise are in the stats.sql script in the sample data directory.</p>